Chattajack Anti-Freak Out Checklist

 But.
 YOU ARE GOING TO PADDLE 32 MILES!!!

-These Chattattacks are likely to occur multiple times, and with more frequency as Oct.
-22 nears.
+These Chattattacks are likely to occur multiple times and with more frequency as this year’s race nears.
 A little nervousness is good.
-But the full on freak outs, well, not so much.
-They can waste precious energy, cause stress which could compromise your already taxed immune system, cause you to make stupid errors in things that could make a difference (like packing) and they will irritate the heck out of your support team- which will only add more unnecessary stress to the whole experience.
+But the full-on freakouts, well, not so much.
+They can waste precious energy, cause stress which could compromise your already taxed immune system, cause you to make stupid errors in things that could make a difference (like packing), and they will irritate the heck out of your support team- which will only add more unnecessary stress to the whole experience.

 So, we’re here to help.
-Here’s some thoughts for minimizing the Chatta-jitters.
+Here are some thoughts for minimizing the Chatta-jitters.

 Read Suzie Cooney’s Chapter Seven